faldor20/Notes-Public/pages/Blog.Note Taking Apps.md

 			- Any two apps with this tag will work together in som capacity and at the very least  are able to view each others notes
 		- [[logseq]]+[[emacs]]
 			- Logseq supports [[Markup/Org-mode]] and so inter-op between the two is very easy.
+## Final Opinions:
+	- Overall:
+		- [[Logseq]] - Gets all the key parts right, and has extras on top.
+			- Pros
+				- It just gets so much right.
+Using plain markdown files so i can be confident about my notes being safe, backed up, and compatible with other tools
+				- Supports advanced features like [[spaced repetition]] and [[transclusion]]
+				- Allows me access from anywhere on any device via the web page
+				- I prefer the outlier style, i think it integrates much more naturally with concepts like interlinking and referencing.
+			- Cons:
+				- Setting up synchronization if you want fully offline access to your notes has to be done manually see [[Setup logseq]]
+	- Outliner
+		- [[Remnote]] - The [[notion]] of outliers that ❤️ [[spaced repetition]]
+			- If you want an outliner and you don't care about the data storage and interoperability related advantages of [[logseq]], but you do want the multi device access part, and don't know what [[git]] is:
+			  Just use remnote.
+			- Doesn't support some features without a paid plan(aliases and transclusion for one)
+	- Doc Style
+		- [[Obsidian]] - [[Logseq]] 's document based cousin with a plugin for anything.
+			- Obsidian's plugins really are its main feature, there are so many and its a constantly growling list that allows it to integrate with many things and add so many fetures.
+			- Has all the same syncronisation trouble as [[logseq]](you have to do it yourself) but you can pay a monthly subscription to have obsidian deal with it.
+			- All the same file storage and inter-op advantages of [[logseq]] as well
+		- [[Notion]] - No-nonsense no setup, no offline
+			- if you just want a super easy experince thats nice to collaborate with others in and supports syncing just use notion.
+			- Uses a proprietary database, has no offline support but it really is super easy, and you can still use links and back links
+			-
 ## Other important considerations
 	- ### Friction:
 		- Friction is not as applicable to university as certain other domains -you have to take notes no matter what- but I think it it's still relevant here.